follow

 When you’re deep in the Gorge, it’s easy to experience the energy still coming from the New River.
 You can see the whitewater, hear the roar of the rapids, and feel the spray of rushing water.

-Our New River Gorge hiking recommendation for best experiencing the New River is the Southside Trail.
-This 7-mile (one-way) easy hike offers up-close views of the river, Surprise Rapids, and access to Red Ash Island.
+Our hiking recommendation for best experiencing the New River is the Southside Trail.
+This 7-mile (one-way) easy trail offers up-close views of the river, Surprise Rapids, and access to Red Ash Island.

 Reference and Additional Resource

-The Appalachian Mountains in the New River Gorge from the Endless Wall Trail.
+The Appalachian Mountains in fall color along the Endless Wall Trail in New River Gorge National Park.

 FUN FACT: The Washington Monument in Washington, DC contains a carved stone from a quarry near Sandstone Falls.
 A conglomerate sandstone (the stone underlying most West Virginia coal) was used to represent this state.